dimitrismistriotis/dimitrismistriotis.github.io/_posts/2026-06-29-decluttering-method.md

 The perceived value we have assigned to physical items in reality is very lower than what we initially believe, in cases closer to zero.
 Once we discover this, it makes it emotionally easier to let go of items, but not easy.
 It is a skill to be learned and as I have seen takes time which later on pays off.

-As one image, thousand words, this CD collection is from a bin of a charity shop AKA it did not stand the test of someone taking it for 10p per piece:
+As one image, thousand words, this CD collection is from a bin of a charity shop AKA it did not stand the test of someone taking it for 10 pence per piece:

 <img src="../images/decluttering/bin_of_charity_shop.jpg" alt="bin_of_charity_shop" style="zoom:33%;" />